Starrk12/Starrk12/README.md

-# Ccześć, Hello, Hola, Bonjour, Konnichiwa, <Hello world!>👋
+# Cześć, Hello, Hola, Bonjour, Konnichiwa, <Hello world!>👋

 I'm a creative front-end developer based in Poland.
 But not so creative at writing something about myself.